Plug-In Component

 Configure the Hidden Component

-Next, add a Hidden component.
-This component houses the module ID of your source module.
+Next, add a Hidden component to store the module ID of your source module.
 If you have your own source module, you can use its module ID.

 You can get the module ID from your source module’s hyperlink as follows: https://training.unqork.io/#/form/5eb01aa6811bf80215fd706b/edit.
 This module ID comes from the prebuilt source module.